the-danish-national-archives/DaisyRaNoget/README.md

 ## Basic

-This project is running on node **v9.4.0** and using npm package manager.

-The entire project is built on **Bootstrap 4.3**: https://getbootstrap.com/docs/4.3/getting-started/introduction/

-For all tables in the project it's using DataTables: https://datatables.net/
+This project is running on node **v9.4.0**: https://nodejs.org/en/download/releases/ It's also using npm package manager **v5.6.0**: https://www.npmjs.com/package/npm/v/5.6.0 The entire project is built on **Bootstrap 4.3**: https://getbootstrap.com/docs/4.3/getting-started/introduction/ For all tables in the project it's using DataTables: https://datatables.net/

 ## Installation and running this Project